 Restart the OptiCash application.

-NCR continue to make every effort to make the translation of the application in a new language as easy and robust as possible.
-When a new local language file is added to OptiCash, this introduces a new element into the application; Typically this will work without issue, however it is not unheard of to encounter application errors triggered by the new language file.
+NCR continue to make every effort to make the translation of the application into a new language as easy and robust as possible.
+When a new local language file is added to OptiCash, this introduces a new element into the application; Typically, this will work without issue, however, it is not unheard of to encounter application errors triggered by the new language file.
 These are typically caused by characters, date or calendar formats, and monetary number formats which are unlike those used by OptiCash’s originally supported languages.
-Typically, these can be escaped or corrected within the language file to resolve the issue, however it is possible that certain characters will not work and may need to be substituted with a similar character.
+Typically, these can be escaped or corrected within the language file to resolve the issue, however, it is possible that certain characters will not work and may need to be substituted with a similar character.

 Audit Settings

-The Auditing feature creates and stores record of users’ actions.
+The Auditing feature creates and stores records of users’ actions.
 Auditing is off by default.
-To turn it on and control, use the following configuration:
+To turn it on and control it, use the following configuration:

 Open the audit properties file <application-path>WEB-INF\classes\ transoft_opticash_audit.properties.
 Before editing, save a copy of the original English file to transoft_opticash_audit_orig.properties.